Times are tough. Bills are costing more, wages are not going up, benefits have been cut, and just getting by is becoming harder and harder.

 I got my $25 sign up bonus, and it’s sitting in my account.
 I’m not able to withdraw it until I reach a $150 threshold.

-I’m signed up to my fair share of survey sites (and legitimates one do work), however, they never pay anywhere near to $30/survey!
+I’m signed up to my fair share of survey sites (and legitimate paid surveys UK sites do work), however, they never pay anywhere near to $30/survey!

 What they’re actually getting people to do is tasks – again aimed at teenagers and kids.

-The tasks include giving your phone number for a chance to win PS4, or to get tips and tricks on Fortnite, or to get free MAC makeup, or even getting ROBLOX stuff!
+The tasks include giving your phone number for a chance to win PS4, or to get tips and tricks on Fortnite, or to get free MAC makeup, or even to get ROBLOX stuff!

 The offers themselves are obviously not legit.
 They tell you to not switch off wifi and to disable your VPN and Adblocker!